 Want to up the ante when it comes to your kid’s birthday party this year?
 How about having the shindig on a firetruck?
 Or in an escape room?
 Or with a flying trapeze?
-Read on for our picks on the coolest, most unusual, dare we say, baller birthday parties in town.
+Read on for our picks on the coolest, most unusual, dare we say, baller birthday parties you can throw in Los Angeles.

 Good to Know: Don't have a pool?
 No problem!"Walking Mermaids" are also available for parties on land.